 Stone Age Storytelling: Why Your Brand Needs to Tell Stories

-Deep in the rolling hills of France, there’s an ornate etching on a cave wall.
+Deep in the rolling hills of France, there’s an ornate etching on a cave wall that perfectly depicts brand storytelling.
 It’s called the Chauvet Cave painting, and apparently, it’s the oldest cave painting on record.
 It is quite literally as old as dirt!
 If you’ve never seen it before, it’s just a drawing of some horses.
 Some say it’s the first instance of communication and the early signs of storytelling.
 While it’s no Seabiscuit, it does give the idea that we’ve been attracted to painting a picture for someone else, literally or figuratively, and telling stories for a very long time.

 But what does any of this have to do with branding?